 Once the subscription is attached to the system, you can install Red Hat Software Collections as described in Section 2.2, “Installing Red Hat Software Collections”.
 For more information on how to register your system using Red Hat Subscription Management and associate it with subscriptions, see Using and Configuring Red Hat Subscription Manager.

-Optionalchannel to be enabled in order to complete the full installation of these packages.
-For detailed instructions on how to subscribe your system to this channel, see the relevant Knowledgebase articles at https://access.redhat.com/solutions/392003.
+Optional repository to be enabled in order to complete the full installation of these packages.
+For detailed instructions on how to subscribe your system to this repository, see the relevant Knowledgebase article at https://access.redhat.com/solutions/392003.

 Table 2.1.
-Packages That Require Enabling of the Optional Channel in Red Hat Enterprise Linux 6
+Packages That Require Enabling of the Optional Repository in Red Hat Enterprise Linux 7

 2.2.
 Installing Red Hat Software Collections